 The University of Arizona was founded in 1885, and a portion of the mineral collection dates back to 1892, when it was the core of the Territorial Museum.
 The Mineral Museum was officially recognized in 1919.

-The Mineral Museum first started conducting tours during the 1950′s and continues to do so today.
-During the university school year (August through May), a guided tour for school groups can be arranged by appointment through the Flandrau: The UA Science Center.
-For more information or to schedule an appointment, pleast visit their website.
+The Mineral Museum first started conducting tours during the 1950’s and continues to do so today.
+During the university school year (August through May), a guided tour for school groups can be arranged by appointment through Flandrau Science Center and Planetarium.
+For more information or to schedule an appointment, please visit their website.